 Proponents of public deliberation suggest that engaging in deliberation increases deliberators’ subsequent participation in other forms of politics.
 We evaluate this “deliberative participation hypothesis” using data drawn from a deliberative field experiment in which members of medically underserved communities in Michigan deliberated in small groups about the design of that state’s Medicaid program.
 Participants were randomly assigned to deliberate about the program in a group or to think about the decision individually, and then completed a post-survey that included measures of willingness to engage in a variety of political acts.
 We measured willingness to engage in common forms of political participation, as well as willingness to participate in particularistic resistance to adverse decisions by insurance bureaucracies.
 Contrary to the claims of much of the existing literature, we find no impact of deliberation on willingness to engage in political participation.
 These results suggest that the ability of public deliberation to increase broader political engagement may be limited or may only occur in particularly intensive, directly empowered forms of public deliberation.

 Deliberation depends on the ability of deliberators to learn from each other through the exchange of information.
-Yet the Common Knowledge Effect (CKE), a well-established phenomenon of small-group discussion, shows that when people talk in groups they tend to ignore novel information and instead discuss information everyone knew before discussion started.
-Some theorists have worried that the CKE makes small group discussion a poor tool for deliberative democracy.
+However, the Common Knowledge Effect (CKE) finding, a well-established phenomenon affecting small-group discussion, shows that when people talk in groups they tend to ignore novel information and instead discuss commonly known information; things that everyone knew before discussion started.
+Some theorists have worried that the CKE makes small group discussion - one of the most common features of recent democratic innovations - a poor tool for making deliberative democracy a reality.
 However, most research on the CKE is limited to situations where group members share a common goal or interest, while political deliberation generally happens in situations where citizens have at least some conflicting interests.
-Building on recent research on motivated information processing in groups, I offer a theoretical account for why conflicting interests might help groups engaged in political discussion to overcome the CKE.
-I then use two experiments to test whether the CKE is present in groups with conflicting interests and finding no evidence of the.
-These results suggest that conflicting interests, which are frequently viewed as an obstacle to the success of deliberation, may, in fact, enhance deliberation by motivating more thorough information search.
+This paper looks for evidence of the CKE in two group-discussion experiments where subjects had partially conflicting interests, ultimately finding find no evidence of this effect.
+Scholars of deliberation frequently view conflicting interests as an obstacle to the success of deliberation; this result suggests that conflicting interests may, in fact, enhance deliberation by reducing the overreliance on commonly-known information.

 The ability of citizens to advance arguments and have them considered fairly is essential to the equality and epistemic quality of deliberative institutions.
-But is this generally true?
-This paper builds on game-theoretic models of strategic information transmission to offer a theory of how the interests that deliberators have in the outcome of deliberation can reduce the influence of some citizens in deliberative process.
-Specifically, this paper argues that the influence of an argument depends on whether the deliberator making the argument is in the majority or minority in terms of her interests in the outcome of deliberation.
-An arguments made by a member of the minority will be less influential than the same argument made by a member of the majority.
-I conduct first empirical test of this kind of model in realistic deliberative conditions using a laboratory experiment and a field experiment, and find support for this theory.
+This article builds on game-theoretic models of strategic information transmission to offer a theory of how the interests that deliberators have in the outcome of deliberation can reduce the influence of some citizens in deliberative processes.
+Specifically, this article argues that the influence of an argument depends on whether the deliberator making the argument is in the majority or minority in terms of her interests in the outcome of deliberation.
+An argument made by a member of the minority will be less influential than the same argument made by a member of the majority.
+We offer the first empirical test of this kind of model in realistic deliberative conditions using a laboratory experiment and a field experiment and find support for this theory.

 Political scientists frequently wish to test hypotheses about the effects of specific emotions on political behavior.
 However, commonly used experimental manipulations tend to have collateral effects on emotions other than the targeted emotion, making it difficult to ascribe outcomes to any single emotion.
-We propose to address this problem using causal mediation analysis.
+In this letter, we propose to address this problem using causal mediation analysis.
 We illustrate this approach using an experiment examining the effect of emotion on dyadic trust, as measured by the trust game.
-Our findings suggest that negative emotions can decrease trust, but only negative, such as anxiety, that make people feel less certain about their current situation.
+Our findings suggest that negative emotions can decrease trust, but only if those negative emotions make people feel less certain about their current situation.
+Our results suggest that only anxiety, a low-certainty emotion, has a negative impact on trust, whereas anger and guilt, two emotions that differ in their control appraisals but induce the same high level of certainty, appear to have no effect on trusting behavior.
 Importantly, we find that failing to use causal mediation analysis would ascribe a positive effect of anxiety on trust, demonstrating the value of this approach.